15 Best Tips for How to Have a Successful Garage Sale

 - Make it weather-resistant by laminating it or putting it in a clear plastic sleeve.

-6. Price Garage Sale Items
+6. Pricing Garage Sale Items

 Garage sale shoppers typically look for bargains, so price your items accordingly.